MichaelAharoni/cr-mcp/README.md

 #### GitHub Owner

 You must specify the GitHub owner (organization or user) as a command line argument:

+ > you can go to some GH repo and take it from the url: https://github.com/{OWNER-NAME}/repo-name

 ```bash
 node dist/server.js --gh_owner=your_github_owner_here